neondatabase/website/content/docs/guides/auth-clerk.md

 updatedOn: '2024-03-04T10:15:00.000Z'
 ---

 User authentication is a critical requirement for web applications.
 Modern applications require advanced features like social login and multi-factor authentication besides the regular login flow.
-Additionally, managing any personally identifiable information (PII) about the users requires a secure solution compliant with data protection regulations.
+Additionally, managing personally identifiable information (PII) requires a secure solution compliant with data protection regulations.

 [Clerk](https://clerk.com/) is a user authentication and identity management platform that provides these features out of the box.
 It comes with adapters for popular web frameworks, making it easy to integrate with an application backed by a Neon Postgres database.